 Reports from motoring.com.au confirm that when asked about the brand’s intentions for the segment, McGovern said: “Watch this space.
 I can’t say when or what, but there are opportunities.
 We have proven with Range Rover that there are opportunities to offer derivations of these vehicles, to offer them in a way to bring something new to the market.”

 The brand also patented the Range Stormer name earlier this year; the original Range Stormer was a concept revealed at the Detroit motor show in early 2004 as a muscular two-door prelude to the Range Rover Sport, which entered production later that year.

 Land Rover has a history of two-door models.
-It currently sells the two-door Range Rover Evoque and Evoque Convertible, while the original Range Rover was produced in two-door form.
+It currently sells the two-door Range Rover Evoque and Land Rover Evoque Convertible, while the original Range Rover was produced in two-door form.
 There was also the limited-edition Range Rover CSK, which paid tribute to Charles Spencer King, the car’s original designer.

 McGovern alluded to SVO’s involvement in the project, saying: “The good thing with SVO is that it's a self-funding business, so there are opportunities within SVO that don’t necessarily have to be mainstream and small-volume [vehicles] lend themselves beautifully to that.
 A limited-edition model that pays for itself (and makes JLR profit) is far easier to create a business case for.”

 Furthering the exclusivity aspect of the model, McGovern alluded to two-door models’ now relative small number compared with their five-door counterparts as the car industry moves away from less practical and slower-selling two-doors.